VirtualZardoz/claude-post/README.md

 The server runs automatically through Claude Desktop:

-- The server will start when Claude launches if configured correctly
+* The server will start when Claude launches if configured correctly
-- No manual server management needed
+* No manual server management needed
-- Server stops when Claude is closed
+* Server stops when Claude is closed

 ## Usage Through Claude

 You can interact with your emails using natural language commands.
 Here are some examples:

+### View Folder Structure
+* "What folders are available in my email account?"
+* "List all my email folders"

 ### Search Emails

-- "Show me emails from last week"
+* "Show me emails from last week"
-- "Find emails with subject containing 'meeting'"
+* "Find emails with subject containing 'meeting'"
-- "Search for emails from recruiting@linkedin.com between 2024-01-01 and 2024-01-07"
+* "Search for emails from recruiting@linkedin.com between 2024-01-01 and 2024-01-07"
-- "Search sent emails from last month"
+* "Search sent emails from last month"
+* "Search for emails with keyword 'invoice' in my 'Archive' folder"

 ### Read Email Content

-- "Show me the content of email #12345"
+* "Show me the content of email #12345"
-- "What's the full message of the last email from HR?"
+* "What's the full message of the last email from HR?"
+* "Get the content of email #678 from the 'Projects' folder"

 ### Email Statistics

-- "How many emails did I receive today?"
+* "How many emails did I receive today?"
-- "Show me daily email counts for the past week"
+* "Show me daily email counts for the past week"
+* "Count emails in my 'Newsletters' folder from 2023-01-01 to 2023-01-31"

 ### Send Emails

-- "I want to send an email to john@example.com"
+* "I want to send an email to john@example.com"
-- "Send a meeting confirmation to team@company.com"
+* "Send a meeting confirmation to team@company.com"

 Note: For security reasons, Claude will always show you the email details for confirmation before actually sending.